solana-developers/solana-cookbook/docs/th/guides/retrying-transactions.md

 ## Handling Dropped Transactions

 While RPC nodes will attempt to rebroadcast transactions, the algorithm they employ is generic and often ill-suited for the needs of specific applications.
-To prepare for times of network congestion, application developers should customize their own rebroadcasting logic.
+To prepare for times of network congestion,  นักพัฒนา application should customize their own rebroadcasting logic.

 ### An In-Depth Look at sendTransaction

-When it comes to submitting transactions, the `sendTransaction` RPC method is the primary tool available to developers. `sendTransaction` is only responsible for relaying a transaction from a client to an RPC node.
+When it comes to submitting transactions, the `sendTransaction` RPC method is the primary tool available to นักพัฒนา. `sendTransaction` is only responsible for relaying a transaction from a client to an RPC node.
 If the node receives the transaction, `sendTransaction` will return the transaction id that can be used to track the transaction.
 A successful response does not indicate whether the transaction will be processed or finalized by the cluster.

 :::tip
 #### Request Parameters